o19s/training_coms/README.md

 1. Get class roster from EventBee/G-Drive
 2. Send welcome email with `emails.R`
-3. Use Badgr to issue certificates by CSV
+3. Use `badgr.R` to issue certificates
 4. Generate certificates with `certificates.R`
 5. Send follow-up email and attach certificate with `emails.R`